dupski/subpackage/README.md

 Designed for use with NodeJS projects made up of multiple sub-projects.

-Allows you run npm scripts in multiple sub-projects (e.g. run `npm install` and `npm run build` across multiple projects)
+Allows you run scripts defined in `package.json` across multiple sub-projects (e.g. run `npm install` and `npm run build` across multiple projects)

+Supports `npm` or `yarn` (thanks to @mateuszluczak).
+Yarn is detected via the presence of a yarn.lock file.

 ## Set up